 A dual-mode floating point unit is a small-scale reconfigurable unit capable of performing two simultaneous single-precision operations or one double-precision operation.
 Dual-mode units can be fully pipelined to produce results every cycle.
 Like other SSR units, dual-mode multipliers and adders require internal multiplexers for path selection.
 Additionally, they require a rounding unit capable of flexible rounding modes.
-The total additional structure for this modification is insignificant [3].
+The total additional structure for this modification is insignificant (Even et al. 1997).
+These units are also capable of operating at the modest 400 MHz clock speed of our baseline architecture.